 Provisioning PVCs on the Block Volume Service

-Find out how to provision persistent volume claims for clusters you've created using Container Engine for Kubernetes (OKE) by attaching volumes from the Block Volume service.
+Find out how to provision persistent volume claims for clusters you've created using Kubernetes Engine (OKE) by attaching volumes from the Block Volume service.

 The Oracle Cloud Infrastructure Block Volume service (the Block Volume service) provides persistent, durable, and high-performance block storage for your data.
 You can use the CSI volume plugin or the FlexVolume volume plugin to connect clusters to volumes from the Block Volume service.
 Oracle recommends using the CSI volume plugin because: